-Digital material scanned under the Copyright Licensing Agency license can only be made available through Talis reading lists and should not be uploaded to Moodle.
-Talis lists can be integrated into Moodle if you would like your students to access all resources through this platform.
+Digitisations can only be made available through Talis reading lists and must not be uploaded separately to Moodle.
+Talis reading lists are automatically linked to Moodle once the list is published and they can be further integrated into Moodle, if you want your students to access their resources through this platform.

 If you have any questions about digitisation please email email@example.com.

 For more information about copyright regulations, please see our copyright FAQs.